NorthernWidget/DS3231/README.md

 unsigned int theDate = myRTC.getDate();
 ```

-The Library defines two other classes to assist with managing date and time data:
+The Library incorporates two other classes to assist with managing date and time data:

 * ```DateTime``` enables a versatile object for managing date and time data.
 A variable of the DateTime type can represent a specific date and time in two different ways:
     1. as distinct values for year, month, day, hour, minute and second, or